A. LEGISLATION AND RULES

-CAM headquarters are located in the city center of Santiago and has recently opened a venue in the borough of Las Condes, closer to the main law firms’ offices.
-They also have developed E-CAM, an online system that makes procedural tracing easier.
+CAM headquarters are located in the city center of Santiago but CAM has opened a venue in the borough of Las Condes that is closer to the main law firms’ offices.
+Procedural tracing is conducted through E-CAM, its online system.

 CNA was created in 2007 by independent professionals to constitute an alternative to institutional arbitration in Chile.
 CNA Santiago handles arbitration and mediation for solving domestic disputes.
-The CNA is located in the financial district of Santiago.
+It is located in the financial district of Santiago.

 A.2.3 Regional institutions of arbitration

 There are also other regional arbitration institutions, such as the Center for Arbitration and Mediation of the Region of Valparaíso, located in the port of Valparaíso, while Biobío Arbitration and Mediation Center is located in the city of Concepción, and the Center of Conciliation and Arbitration has its venue in the southern city of Puerto Montt.

 As expressly provided by the ICA Act, the only way to challenge an international arbitral award is by submitting a request for annulment (recurso de nulidad) before a court of appeals.
 In this regard, the Chilean superior courts (Supreme Court and courts of appeals) have (i) consistently rejected actions other than the request for annulment over arbitral rulings; and (ii) still to this date, they have never granted an annulment of an arbitral award based on the ICA Act.
 Therefore, the criterion held by the Supreme Court to challenge an arbitral award is still narrow and restrictive, thus protecting the value of the arbitral award.